-The Stage 2 archaeological assessment was conducted employing the methods described in Section 2.0 and resulted in the identification of one historic Euro-Canadian archaeological site, Location 1 (AgHj-9).
-Material culture recovered from Location 1 (AgHj-9) is contained in one banker's box and will be temporarily housed at Golder's Mississauga office until formal arrangements can be made for its transfer to an Ontario Ministry of Tourism, Culture and Sport collections facility.
+The Stage 2 archaeological assessment was conducted employing the methods described in Section 2.0 and resulted in the identification of one archaeological site, Location 2.
+Material culture recovered from Location 2 is contained in one banker's box, along with material collected from the original Parkhill POI study area and the Bornish Wind Energy Centre, and will be temporarily housed at Golder's Mississauga office until formal arrangements can be made for its transfer to an Ontario Ministry of Tourism, Culture and Sport collections facility.
 Table 3 provides an inventory of the documentary record generated in the field.